zeljkofilipin/filipin.eu/_drafts/deep-work.md

 > A deep life is a good life, any way you look at it.

+#### Deep Work Is Meaningful Introduction

+Deep work is good for both professional and private life.

+> ... deep life is not just economically lucrative, but also a life well lived.

+#### A Neurological Argument for Depth

+Managing your attention is very important.
+Don't let your inbox manage it.

+> ... skillful management of attention is the sine qua non of the good life and the key to improving virtually every aspect of your experience.

+#### A Psychological Argument for Depth

+We enjoy life the best when we work deeply on something that is meaningful and hard.
+We enjoy free time more when it's structured.

+> Human beings, it seems, are at their best when immersed deeply in something challenging.
+(7272 highlights)
+>
+> To build your working life around the experience of flow produced by deep work is a proven path to deep satisfaction.
+(7288 highlights)

+#### A Philosophical Argument for Depth

+Deep work will transform your job from soul-crushing to enjoyable.

+> ... to embrace deep work in your own career [...] is an effort that can transform a knowledge work job from a distracted, draining obligation into something satisfying ...

+#### Homo Sapiens Deepensis

+Humans enjoy deep work.

+> A deep life is a good life, any way you look at it.

 ## Part 2: The Rules

+From the introduction:

+> This book has two goals, pursued in two parts.
+The first, tackled in Part 1, is to convince you that the deep work hypothesis is true.
+The second, tackled in Part 2, is to teach you how to take advantage of this reality by training your brain and transforming your work habits to place deep work at the core of your professional life.

 ### Rule #1: Work Deeply